laurianerzb/password-generator/README.md

 for you.
 The generated passwords include a combination of uppercase and lowercase letters, numbers, and symbols.
 - Password Storage: You can save the details of websites, email addresses, and passwords.
 The saved data is
 - stored in a json file named `password.json`.
-- User Interface : The application provides an intuitive user interface where you can input website names, email addresses, clear, and view or generate passwords.
+- User Interface : The application provides an intuitive user interface where you can input website name, username, email address, clear, and view or generate passwords.
 - Credentials recovery: The application provides a search button for any website credentials previously saved.

 ## Installation